dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional-Posters.md

 ### Appropriate Dimension Reduction for Sparse, High-Dimensional Data Using Intensity Plots and Other Visualizations *[Eugenie Jackson](https://directory.hsc.wvu.edu/Profile/52382), West Virginia University*

 Problem: PCA can often help with visualizing clusters in data, but when a dataset is sparse and high dimensional, the first two principal components may only explain say 14% of the variation.
+How many PCs do you need?

 She uses a color-coded scree plot to quickly gage need for number of principal components to visualize.
 She then uses three kinds of plots based on combined principal components.
 An Andrews' plot uses Fourier series to highlight clusters and outliers and can be animated for many possible 2-D projections with R package tourr.
 She animates the changes as 1 to 15 principal components are added.